roflcopter4/tag-highlight.nvim/README.md

 Originally, I wrote this to be a simple tag highlighting plugin for Neovim, much like Neotags (https://github.com/c0r73x/neotags.nvim) implemented entirely in C, for no particular reason.
 Working with Neovim proved so simple and fast that it seemed natural to expand this project to implement true semantic highlighting.

+### DISCLAIMER/PLEA
+I have no idea if anyone is actually using this thing.
+If you are, or you've tried to and something has gone horribly wrong I'd be grateful for any feedback.
+Heck, it'd make my day even if all you said were:

+>This is the worst piece of junk I've ever seen.
+It doesn't compile and wouldn't work if it did.
+I hate it, and hate you even more.

+And I'm not even kidding.
+Please do complain if it doesn't work.

 ## Installing
 If using dein, installing should be as easy as adding this to your .vimrc.
     `call dein#add('roflcopter4/tag-highlight.nvim', {'merged': v:false, 'build': 'sh build.sh'})`